Cryptonomica/arbitration-rules/Arbitration_Rules/IACC/IACC-Arbitration-Rules.EN.md

 ### Article 18
 1.If the parties have not previously agreed on the place of arbitration, the place of arbitration shall be determined by the arbitral tribunal having regard to the circumstances of the case.
 The award shall be deemed to have been made at the place of arbitration.

-2.*The arbitral tribunal uses videoconference for communication.* Unless otherwise agreed by the parties, the arbitral tribunal may also meet at any location it considers appropriate for any other purpose, including hearings.
+2.*The arbitral tribunal uses video-conference for communication.* Unless otherwise agreed by the parties, the arbitral tribunal may also meet at any location it considers appropriate for any other purpose, including hearings.

 ## Language